8bit-pixies/spellstore/README.md

 - [x] Require fallback if the language doesn't support `partition` `over`
 - [ ] Support feature name aliasing

+## Tech Debt

+A lot of the interfaces aren't cleanly separated.
+Need to separate:

+*  things which build queries (these should be functional) - should not have branching logic
+*  things which process data (these should be imperative) - you can have branching logic

+Get rid of copy+paste code (theres multiple instances of it)

 # Architecture

 Well...the difference between Spellbook with other approaches is there is no data created or stored on disc unless you explicitly tell it to write to disc.
 We don't create a database containing metadata or keep track of revisions.
 We assume that is handled elsewhere.
 Metadata is assumed to be stored directly in version control, and we provide `cli` tools to explore the metadata.